kazutomo/Chisel-MatMul/README.md

-Chisel matrix multiply systolic implementation
+Chisel matrix multiply systolic generator

-Currently it only supports a square matrix.
+This generates a systolic-based matrix multiplication design, which computes a NxN matrix multiplication in O(N).
+Currently it only supports square matrices and NxN processing unites needs to be inferred (e.g., 3x3 matrix requires 9 process units).

 Getting Started